c4collins/flask-project-framework/README.md

     - `MAIL_PASSWORD` # Password for said gmail account
     - `MAIL_DEFAULT_SENDER` # email address to actually use for sending; defaults to notifications@{DOMAIN} - make sure you can receive mail or have an undeliverable reply for this address for marketing purposes

-    #\ if you want to use something other than G Suite you'll have to mess with the code
+    NOTE: If you want to use something other than G Suite for your SMTP server you'll have to mess with the code # TODO
 1. Run `pipenv shell` to create or join the
 1. `pipenv install`
 1. Run locally with `flask run --host 0.0.0.0 --port 5000`